MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-open-project-from-repo.md

    A solution file (specifically, an .sln file), will appear in the "Solutions and Folders" fly-out menu.
 Choose it, and Visual Studio opens your solution.

-   If you do not have a solution file, the fly-out menu will say "No Solutions Found".
+   If you do not have a solution file in your repo, the fly-out menu will say "No Solutions Found".
 However, you can double-click any file from the folder menu to open it in the Visual Studio code editor.

 ## Next steps